 "I have the utmost respect for all of the country's hardworking medical professionals and the work they do in caring for the people of this country," he said.

-"The government is working closely with the NHS, industry and distributors to help ensure the supply of medicine and medical products remains uninterrupted once we leave the EU on October 31, whatever the circumstances."
+"The government is working closely with , industry and distributors to help ensure the supply of medicine and medical products remains uninterrupted once we leave the EU on October 31, whatever the circumstances."

 A Number 10 source said Prime Minister Boris Mr Johnson did not endorse Mr Rees-Mogg's view.